Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Gimli

-A beach destination with strong Icelandic heritage
+A beach destination set on Lake Winnipeg with a strong Icelandic heritage.

-📍 Google Maps | Gimli Website | 👉 Browse Gimli Hotels on Booking
+📍 Google Maps | Gimli Website

 Where Icelandic Heritage meets beachy vibes, Gimli, Manitoba is a history-packed delight to explore no matter what time of year.